phil-opp/RustOS/README.md

   * Simple VGA for seeing output
   * Some Rust libraries (core, alloc, collections) already in
   * Working (but limited) keyboard input
+  * Beginnings of a network driver (RTL8139) and stack (it can send properly formatted UDP packets!)

 ### Building:
 1. Dependencies: